Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 **Job title**: Job name as it will be labelled an it will appear in the Job list.

 **SAR data set**: set of SLC images to be processed.
 A minimum number of 25 images are required. **Drag and drop the selected images on the search result (or in the "Feature Basket" section once the Data Package is loaded) to this field**.
-Note that depending on: the Maximum Temporal Baseline [days], the
-Maximum Perpendicular Baseline [m], the Maximum Doppler Difference [Hz] and the Maximum Doppler Centroid [Hz], this number could be reduced causing the stop of the processing.
-To that matter it is recommended to put a larger number than 25.
-In the same way, at least to do initial tests, it is recommended to keep the images temporal sampling equal or lower to 12 days (ex: 24 days).
+Note that depending on: the Maximum Temporal Baseline [days], the Maximum Perpendicular Baseline [m], the Maximum Doppler Difference [Hz] and the Maximum Doppler Centroid [Hz], this number could be reduced by the service causing the stop of the processing.
+To that matter it is recommended to put a number of images larger than 25.
+In the same way, at least to do initial tests, it is recommended to keep the images temporal sampling equal or grater than 12 days (ex: 24 days).

 .. figure:: assets/tuto_fastvel_2.png
     :figclass: align-center